Exploration & Preparation

 Rachel Adamek spent the summer studying Korean in Busan, South Korea as an awardee of the 2019 U.S. Department of State’s Critical Language Scholarship (CLS) Program.
 In 2019, Rachel was one of only 550 competitively selected American students representing 233 colleges and universities across the United States to receive a CLS award.
 The CLS Program is part of a U.S. government effort to expand the number of Americans studying and mastering critical foreign languages.
 CLS scholars gain critical language and cultural skills in languages that are less commonly taught in U.S. schools, but are essential for America’s engagement with the world, contributing to U.S. economic competitiveness and national security.

-486 US students and 19 International Students participated in international study, internships, & volunteer programs
+415 US students and 12 International Students participated in international study, internships, & service programs

-Top destinations include, Spain, Nicaragua, Italy, Mexico, and France.
+Top destinations include, France, Italy, Spain, Canada, and England.

-Above SU's enrollment %, Education Abroad Office hopes to continue to promote education abroad to students of historically underrepresented backgrounds.
+Above the national average of 31% on Open Doors, Education Abroad Office hopes to continue to promote education abroad to students of historically underrepresented backgrounds.

 Exchange: Hull, England Fall 2017 & Sponsored: Auckland, New Zealand Spring 2018